 Additional Topics

-This chapter provides additional information that is useful for understanding and administering the DirX Identity system.
+This chapter provides additional information useful for understanding and administering the DirX Identity system.

 Disk Space Calculation

-To calculate the required disk space you will need for a DirX Identity installation, you should take several issues into account:
+To calculate the required disk space for a DirX Identity installation, consider the following:

-3. The space needed for the work and status areas where DirX Identity stores its temporary and permanent files.
+Space for work and status areas where DirX Identity stores temporary and permanent files.

-The next sections discuss disk space requirements for auditing and DirX Identity working and status files and areas.
+The next sections discuss disk space requirements for auditing and for work/status areas.

 Space for Auditing

-• Configure only the absolutely necessary attributes for these objects.
+Configure only the necessary attributes for these objects.

-• Check whether you really need signed audit records.
-If you keep the audit area secure, this is not always necessary.
-Signed records require about double the space for auditing and slow down performance of real-time workflows considerably.
+Check whether signed audit records are really needed.
+If the audit area is secure, this may not be necessary.
+Signed records require about double the space and slow down real-time workflows considerably.

 Space for Work and Status Areas